disrupted/github-actions.nvim/README.md

 ## Features

+- configure LSP for GitHub Actions.
+Some language server features require a GitHub access token.
+The default token provider retrieves it from the `gh` CLI.
+You can override the token provider if you prefer to retrieve it from your password manager instead.
 - custom Treesitter parser for GitHub Actions syntax.
-- configure LSP for GitHub Actions.